 While there is no one perfect age for a first trip to Disney World, every year millions of families choose to visit with little ones in tow.
-Since theme park admission is free for kids under age 3, many families try to come at least once before a child's third birthday.
+And since theme park admission is free for kids under age 3, many families try to come at least once before a child's third birthday.

 01 of 11

-Stay near the Magic Kingdom.
+Stay Near the Magic Kingdom

 Of all of Disney World's theme parks, the Magic Kingdom is the most toddler-friendly, with myriad rides and attractions geared to little ones.
 (Seriously, you could spend an entire day exploring the new Fantasyland alone.)